 From the research I did, there seems to be very little difference between the two.
 I would recommend selecting the least expensive.

-Juvaderm is what is known as a 'filler'.
-It is made from a substance that is already in your body (hyaluronic acid), so it has a very good safety profile.
-You can use it to make your lips fuller, or to get rid of things like the "smile lines" (nasolabial folds), or add more 'cheek' to your cheekbones.
+Juvaderm is what is known as a 'filler.'
+Made from hyaluronic acid, a natural chemical manufactured by your body, it has a great safety profile.
+You can use it to make your lips fuller, get rid of things like the "smile lines" (nasolabial folds), or add more 'cheek' to your cheekbones.

 Juvaderm was the first and is the most famous.
-Now they also have a competitor "Restylane", which seems very good and is somewhat cheaper.
+Now they have a competitor, "Restylane," which seems very good and is cheaper.

 Which to use: Juvederm or Restylane?

 This is not as easy to answer as for the Botox/Dysport case.
 Partly this is because there are many versions of each, designed for different things.
 It was interesting to read the comments from people who administer the injections.
 They were often contradictory.
 I concluded that injectors often preferred the product they knew best.
 There is probably very little difference between the result of an expertly administered Juvederm injection and an expertly administered Restylane injection.
 So I think the most important thing is to go with the one that the injector understands the best and is most comfortable with.
 I think this way you are more likely to have a good result.

 Everyone agreed that the single most important thing, more important than which product you use, is the skill of the person doing the injection.
 With Botox/Dysport, selecting the correct locations is the most important thing.
 With Juvederm/Restylane, picking the correct injection site is important, but the injector also shapes and molds the area right after injection.
 These products set at different rates, which is another reason to go with a product your injector is familiar with.

 My Injection Experience

 While not as expensive as surgery, injections are not cheap.
 You pay by the syringe.
 The lowest price I saw for Juvaderm was $430/syringe.
 I will say that the people offering the lowest price were also the least impressive.